mygeone2/softwares-dockerfiles-TDR-2022-2/README.md

 # List of Softwares

-A list of Dockerfiles used in a course for deploying client/server software for traffic analysis.
+A list of Dockerfiles used in a course used to deploy client/server software for traffic analysis.
 Following protocols are included:
 - FTP
 - IRC
 - MDNS